 Telehealth services are provided by video conferencing, with the clinician and patient being located in separate locations.
 For therapy services, this service is also referred to as Telebehavioral, Telesychology and Telemental Health.
-MHConcierge prefers Telebehavioral, as this fits with high-level federal guidelines and language.
-There are several potential advantages to Telebehavoral services:
+There are several potential advantages to these services:

 - More flexibility for scheduling appointments.

 - Improved access for people with mobility problems.